 Lucy Tan (Fiction Editor) is an MFA candidate in fiction at the University of Wisconsin–Madison.
 She is a winner of the 2015 Ploughshares Emerging Writer's Contest, and her work has appeared in Asia Literary Review, Paterson Literary Review, and Sixfold.

-Sarah Crossland (Production Editor) holds a BA in storytelling from the University of Virginia and an MFA in poetry from the University of Wisconsin–Madison.
-The recipient of the 2012 Boston Review Poetry Prize, a 2014 AWP Intro Journals Award, and the 2013 Pablo Neruda Prize for Poetry, she was recently named one of Narrative's “30 Below 30” Emerging Writers for 2014.
-Currently, she's researching for a book of poems about the Romanov daughters, Slavic folklore, and the Russian Revolution.
+Sarah Crossland (Production Editor) is the recipient of the 2012 Boston Review Poetry Prize, a 2013 AWP Intro Journals Award and the 2013 Pablo Neruda Prize.
+She was named one of Narrative's “30 Below 30” Emerging Poets for 2014.
+Her work has appeared, or is forthcoming, in Crazyhorse, Shenandoah, FIELD, TriQuarterly, The Iowa Review, A Public Space, Denver Quarterly, Guernica, and others.
+She is currently writing a book of poems about the Romanov daughters, Slavic folklore, and the Russian Revolution called The Winter Palace.

-READERS & REVIEWERS: Sarah Crossland, Rebecca Hazelton, Christian Holt, Josh Kalscheur, Will Kelly, and Ben Thompson
+READERS & REVIEWERS: Rebecca Hazelton, Christian Holt, Josh Kalscheur, Will Kelly, and Ben Thompson